 The stimulus checks range up to $1,200 for individuals and heads of households and $2,400 for couples, and the check amounts decrease and phase out as AGI increases.
 For instance, high earners making more than $99,000 (for individuals) aren’t eligible to receive a check.
 And married couples with an AGI of more than $198,000 won’t receive a check either, unless they have dependent children (you get $500 per dependent child).
 Here is where the most and fewest people will benefit from the COVID-19 stimulus checks.

-If you’re an employer or if you work for yourself, you have the option to defer your 2020 taxes to the end of 2022 – or to pay them as usual.
+If you’re an employer (or if you work for yourself), you have the option to defer your 2020 Social Security taxes (or self-employment taxes) to the end of 2022 – or to pay them as usual.
 The CARES Act allows you to both postpone and split the payroll tax into equal payments over the course of two years.
 Even if you haven’t been adversely impacted by the coronavirus, such forms of relief are worth considering.
 As the country works to avoid a recession, both individuals and businesses can take many steps to ensure their financial security.

 Tips for Managing Finances During Times of Crisis